Olsro/ipodclickwheelgamespreservationproject/README.md

 I don't know if save files are unique to your device or if you can transfer your saves to any other iPod.
 But if it is on the same iPod, restoring those folders after re-installing the games should work to get your save data back.

 ### [Linux] The script "start_qemu.sh" does not start on my machine, what can I do ?
-It looks like your computer is an ARM64 one or a very old Intel computer, so you should use ```slow_start_qemu.sh``` instead to start the virtual machine.
+It looks like your computer is an ARM64 one or a very old Intel/AMD computer, so you should use ```slow_start_qemu.sh``` instead to start the virtual machine.

 ## How to use
 ### Requirements